Fahimullahk/Python-Zero-to-Hero-Notes/README.md

         f.write("Hello this file is in folderi!!")
 ```

-### Now we can rename the already named files in sequence manner:
+### Now we can rename the already named files in sequential manner:
 ```
 import os
 for i in range(0, 100):